mozilla/pontoon/translate/README.md

 ### Modules

 Each module should be in a folder and have an `index.js` file that serves as the module's public interface.
-Outside of the module, always import from the module's index, and never from specific files.
+Outside of the module, always import from the module's index if it's available.
 This allows us to easily evolve modules and keep things decoupled, which reduces code complexity.

 Here are the files commonly found in a module: